 Haile Selassie, emperor of Ethiopia from 1930 to 1974, saw the potential for this, but a coup and the ensuing civil war paused the country’s hopes of attracting mining interests for a decade and half.
 The government started distributing exploration licenses in the early 2000s, and there are several mines currently up and running, such as the Saudi-owned operation in Lega Dembi and Newmont’s recent expansion into Tigray.
 The Italian exploration of Welega in the 1930s also uncovered the Tulu Kapi gold prospect, containing 48 tons of gold.

 But Bullock and Morgan believe that the richest deposits lie in Asosa, a densely-vegetated zone with a history of mining opportunities brought about by intense geological activity.
 Although Egyptian company ASCOM reportedly discovered 48 tons of gold in Asosa in 2016, no mines have been opened there so far.

 Bullock believes that the recent find is only the beginning, stating that the region has been enriched by gold through subduction, the same process that created some of the gold deposits in Indonesia and Papua New Guinea.
-Once miners can work around governmental restrictions, as well as Asosa’s plentiful wildlife and vegetation, Bullock sees Ethiopia fulfilling its mining potential and securing a spot among the top five suppliers of gold ore in the world.bitcoin, gold, us dollar, world gold council
+Once miners can work around governmental restrictions, as well as Asosa’s plentiful wildlife and vegetation, Bullock sees Ethiopia fulfilling its mining potential and securing a spot among the top five suppliers of gold ore in the world.bitcoin, Featured, gold, us dollar, world gold council